MarcusZeal/mystara-isle-canon/content/Sessions/Session 3.md

 "And when the time comes, remember this moment.
 Remember that you faced the Vyra, [[The Mistress]] of Shadows; and you failed."

-With that, she vanishes into the portal, leaving you in the eerie silence of the chamber, the weight of her words heavy upon your hearts.
+With that, she vanishes into the portal, leaving you in the eerie silence of the chamber, the weight of her words still linger in the air.

----

-### Aftermath in the Final Chamber
+**In an instant**, the statues around the room begin to shift and morph, revealing their true forms as doppelgangers.
+Their stone-like exteriors crack and fall away, leaving behind the menacing figures of the shapeshifters.

+Without a word, they dash towards the teleportation circle, their movements a blur of speed and agility.

+### Scene 5: After The Monologue and Changeling Reveal

 As the dark portal closes behind the Mistress and her withered Eldoran companions, an eerie silence settles over the chamber.
 The oppressive atmosphere lingers, a reminder of the powerful presence that was just here.
 The players stand amidst the remnants of ancient Eldoran architecture, their minds racing with the implications of what they've just heard and witnessed.